-Because PR influences a business at the base level, it’s important to make sure any online components are comprehensive.
-A business, ideally, will have a lot of tools at its disposal.
+Because PR influences a business at the base level, it’s important to make sure any online components are up to scratch.
+Businesses have a lot of tools at their disposal.
 In the past, PR decision makers could simply write, distribute and share press release ideas.

 Social Media Promotions